JeremyLikness/PlanetaryDocs/README.md

 [Create an Azure Cosmos DB account](https://docs.microsoft.com/azure/cosmos-db/create-cosmosdb-resources-portal#create-an-azure-cosmos-db-account) to learn how.
 Be sure to check out the option for a [free account](https://docs.microsoft.com/azure/cosmos-db/optimize-dev-test#azure-cosmos-db-free-tier)!
 Choose the SQL API.

+> No Azure account?
+No worries!
+You can also run this project using the [Azure Cosmos DB emulator](https://docs.microsoft.com/azure/cosmos-db/local-emulator).

 ### Clone the ASP.NET Core docs repository

 This is what was used for testing.